September 24, 2024 Musicology 2 Comments

-We don’t often see cases like this.
+This one will be fun—huge records by huge stars.
 “Flowers” and “When I Was Your Man” were both number-one hits and Grammy winners.
 “Flowers” was Record of the Year!
 Two super well-known songs, and nobody is completely shocked at this filing.
 (Which, by the way, is not Bruno Mars but Tempo Music Investments, LLC, which according to the complaint acquired the rights of co-writer Philip Lawrence.)
-It’s quite true, as detailed in the complaint, which was obtained by Musicologize (and I’ve vowed to use “obtained by” each time I mention future complaints), the moment “Flowers” was released, connections were quickly noticed and widely discussed across social media.
+One claim is true, as detailed in the complaint, which was obtained by Musicologize (and I’ve vowed to add “obtained by Musicologize” every time I mention complaints from now on)—that the moment “Flowers” was released, connections were quickly noticed and widely discussed across social media.

-But this case will not win, because while we all agree that Miley was indeed in the Conservatory, which is not a crime, there is no revolver nor candlestick to be found.
-And Mr. Body is still walking around, healthy as ever.
+But this case will not win, because while we all agree that Miley was indeed found in the Conservatory, which is not a crime, there is no revolver nor candlestick in sight, and Mr. Body is walking around unharmed.

-As a forensic musicologist, of course, such high-profile cases bring “Is it infringement?” inquiries, but it’s not my function to decide that exactly.
-A forensic musicologist explains the relevant musicological truths so that the court can arrive at a well-informed decision on infringement, and preferably in a timely, efficient manner, though that seems unlikely here.
+These high-profile cases bring “Is that infringement?” inquiries, but it’s not my function to decide that exactly.
+A forensic musicologist explains the relevant musicological truths so that the court can arrive at a well-informed decision on infringement, preferably in a timely, efficient manner, though that seems unlikely here.
 When this shakes out, though, one silver lining is that the very relatable elements across these works, familiar to so many, will help illustrate the overlap and distinction between intertextuality, inspiration, and observable similarity, and those that should lead to a finding of infringement — copying and substantial similarity, distinctions we always try to illuminate around here.
 The complaint contains more specific musicology than most, so we have a decent look at the plaintiff’s positions.

 Overall, the complaint asserts that “Flowers” “duplicates numerous melodic, harmonic, and lyrical elements of “When I Was Your Man,” including the melodic pitch design and sequence of the verse, the